'I'm 99 per cent sure we'll have Ronaldo & Bale' - Ferguson was close to huge Man Utd transfers, reveals Evra | Goal.com

 'I'm 99 per cent sure we'll have Ronaldo & Bale' - Ferguson was close to huge Man Utd transfers, reveals Evra

-Sir Alex Ferguson claimed to be “99 per cent sure” that Cristiano Ronaldo would return to the club and Gareth Bale would join from Tottenham before heading into retirement in 2013, says Patrice Evra.
+Sir Alex Ferguson claimed to be “99 per cent sure” that Cristiano Ronaldo would return to Manchester United and Gareth Bale would join from Tottenham before heading into retirement in 2013, says Patrice Evra.

 Having previously backtracked on a decision to walk away from coaching, the legendary Scot rocked the sporting world when stepping down from an iconic post after 27 years.